20 Best Holiday Activities in Toronto for Christmas 2025

 Address: 680 Plains Rd W, Burlington, ON

-Royal Botanical Gardens in Burlington hosts the Winter Wonders experience, where you can stroll through Hendrie Park’s picturesque, illuminated pathways.
+The Royal Botanical Gardens in Burlington hosts Winter Wonders, a stunning holiday event where you can stroll through Hendrie Park’s illuminated pathways.

-The evening is filled with interactive light installations, festive music, and a magical winter atmosphere.
-It’s perfect for families or anyone who enjoys nature mixed with holiday spirit.
-There is an admission fee to see the lights, but this event is worth the cost.
+The experience blends interactive light installations with festive music and a peaceful winter atmosphere – perfect for families or anyone who loves nature with a touch of seasonal magic.
+While there is an admission fee, the beauty and serenity of this event make it well worth the visit.

 Places to Stay in Toronto in December

-The Royal York Hotel is one of the most beautifully decorated places in Toronto during the holiday season.
-Its central downtown location, right across from Union Station, makes it an ideal base for exploring the city’s top Christmas activities in Toronto.
+The Royal York is one of Toronto’s most beautifully decorated hotels at Christmas.
+Its central location – right across from Union Station – makes it an ideal base for exploring the city’s top holiday attractions.

-You’ll be just steps away from major attractions like the CN Tower, Scotiabank Arena, the Financial District, and the Hockey Hall of Fame.
+You’ll be just steps from the CN Tower, Scotiabank Arena, Financial District, and the Hockey Hall of Fame.

-With a family-friendly indoor pool and holiday-themed restaurants and bars, like the festive Library Bar and Thirsty Elf pop-up, this hotel captures the holiday spirit perfectly.
-The holiday brunch and holiday tea are also a great way to celebrate Christmas in Toronto.
+With a family-friendly indoor pool and festive dining experiences like the Library Bar and the seasonal Thirsty Elf pop-up, this hotel captures the Christmas spirit perfectly.
+The holiday brunch and afternoon tea are also a lovely way to celebrate the season in style.

 Sheraton Centre Downtown Toronto

-The Sheraton Centre is one of the best value hotels in Toronto, especially during the festive season.
-With a year-round indoor-outdoor rooftop pool, it’s a great place to relax after a day of exploring Toronto.
+The Sheraton Centre is one of the best-value hotels in downtown Toronto – especially during the festive season.
+With a year-round indoor–outdoor rooftop pool, this is the hotel I recommend to friends and family coming to stay in Toronto.
+It’s the perfect place to unwind after a day of exploring the city’s Christmas attractions.

-Located right across from Nathan Phillips Square, you’re just steps away from the city’s best outdoor ice skating rink and the Eaton Centre for holiday shopping.
+Located directly across from Nathan Phillips Square, you’ll be steps away from Toronto’s most iconic outdoor skating rink and the Eaton Centre for all your holiday shopping.

 Final Thoughts: Things to Do at Christmas in Toronto